 - AMA Young Physicians Section representative

 - Association of American Indian Physicians representative

 - National Hispanic Medical Association representative

-All incumbents are eligible to run again for the next term.
-Only at-large candidates should apply directly through the AMA-MAS by submitting a completed AMA nomination form (DOC) along with their executive curricula vitae (CV), not to exceed 3 pages.
+Apply directly through the AMA-MAS by submitting a completed AMA nomination form (DOC) along with their executive curricula vitae (CV), not to exceed 3 pages.
 Submit nomination materials by Feb.
 8, 2017 to [email protected].

+There will not be an election for either of the at-large representative seats in 2017.
+The next at-large position (a 3-year term) will be up for election again in 2019.
 All other representative positions are administered through their respective sections and organizations.
 Interested candidates should contact the respective entities by Jan.
 1, 2017.
 For questions, please email Craig Johnson at [email protected] or call (312) 464-4335.